 I decided to go to Mexico City for my birthday.
 Having spent my last birthday in utter inebriation and blackout, I made up my mind to not repeat such farce.
 Life is supposed to be spent in a meaningful way especially on such a memorable day of my short living.
 Said no to hangover, I squeezed a weekend into a flight ticket, and voila I left New York.

 Prior to landing, I was not aware the severity of the earthquake.
-Secluded from the negativity of headlines, I had the bleak idea that a national emergency was alerted in Mexico and many people had lost their lives in the double disaster of an earthquake and a storm.
+Secluded from the negativity of headlines, I had the bleak idea that a national emergency in Mexico and many people had lost their lives in the double disaster of an earthquake and a storm.
 However, I was too naive to believe that Mexico City, as the metropolitan capital of a big economy, would stay intact.
 When I arrived at my Condesa flat, I witnessed the fallen bricks around my anti-seismic building.
-The social workers tied the yellow ribbons with red danger signs around the bungalows.
-Shops shut up.
+The social workers tied the yellow ribbons with danger signs around the bungalows.
+Shops shut down.
 Grounds broke.

 In a period of uncertainty and change, I was fortunate enough to be in Mexico City and beyond fortunate to stay alive.
 On my birthday, I hopped on a motorbiking trip to national park Nevada de Toluca.
 My grand venture in New York was going through a muffed period, but I needed to milk my daredevil spirit.
 I found my motorbike instructor Moses online and fell to his minimal advertising immediately.
-I said, here I roared.

 “Do you know how to drive?”
 Moses asked.

 “Hmmm…” I tried to manipulate my motor.
 The engine kindled and the motor went wild.

 “All right.
 It is safer if you stay with me on my motor – at the backseat.”
 Moses commented.